-Data at hand leads to a smooth process ensuring all the decisions made are for the betterment of the business.
-In qualitative research data collection, one of the biggest decisions that impacts the data quality is methods used to collect data and its analysis.
-Only if you have relevant data you will be able to make informed decisions.
+Data at hand leads to a smooth process ensuring all the decisions made are for the business’s betterment.
+You will be able to make informed decisions, only if you have relevant data.
 Well!
-With quality data, you will not only improve the quality of decision-making but you will also enhance the quality of the results expected from any endeavor.
+With quality data, you will improve the quality of decision-making, but you will also enhance the quality of the results expected from any endeavor.

-Qualitative data collection methods are exploratory in nature and they are usually more focused on gaining insights and understanding the underlying reasons by digging deeper.
-Although, quantitative data cannot be quantified, measuring it or analyzing it might become an issue.
-Due to the lack of measurability, methods used to collect qualitative data are largely unstructured or structured in rare cases – that too to some extent.
+Qualitative data collection methods are exploratory, and they are usually more focused on gaining insights and understanding the underlying reasons by digging deeper.
+Although quantitative data cannot be quantified, measuring it or analyzing it might become an issue.
+Due to the lack of measurability, qualitative data collection methods are primarily unstructured or structured in rare cases – that too to some extent.

-Let’s explore the most common methods used to collect qualitative data
+Let’s explore the most common methods used for qualitative data collection.

-This is one of the most trusted, widely used, and commonest qualitative data collection methods primarily because of its personal approach.
-An individual or a face-to-face interview is a direct conversation between two people that has a specific structure and purpose.
-The interview questionnaire is designed in the manner to elicit interviewee’s knowledge or perspective related to a topic, program, or an issue.
+It is one of the most trusted, widely used, and most familiar qualitative data collection methods primarily because of its approach.
+An individual or a face-to-face interview is a direct conversation between two people with a specific structure and purpose.
+The interview questionnaire is designed in the manner to elicit the interviewee’s knowledge or perspective related to a topic, program, or issue.

-At times depending on the approach of the interviewer the conversation can be unstructured or informal but focused to understand the individual’s beliefs, values, understandings, feelings, experiences and perspectives of an issue.
-More often the interviewer chooses to ask open-ended questions in individual interviews because if the interviewee selects answers from a set of given options it becomes a structured, fixed response, or a biased interview.
+At times, depending on the interviewer’s approach, the conversation can be unstructured or informal but focused on understanding the individual’s beliefs, values, understandings, feelings, experiences, and perspectives of an issue.
+More often, the interviewer chooses to ask open-ended questions in individual interviews.
+If the interviewee selects answers from a set of given options, it becomes a structured, fixed response, or a biased discussion.

-The individual interview is an ideal method of collecting data when the researchers want highly personalized information from the participants.
-The is a notable method if the interviewer decides to probe further and ask follow-up questions to gain more information.
+The individual interview is an ideal qualitative data collection method, particularly when the researchers want highly personalized information from the participants.
+The individual interview is a notable method if the interviewer decides to probe further and ask follow-up questions to gain more insights.

-To develop an informed hypothesis many researchers use qualitative surveys for online data collection or to collect a piece of detailed information about a product or an issue.
-If you are thinking surveys can be qualitative or not, then yes surveys can be qualitative if you ask more open-ended questions like text box question wherein the person has to write his/her opinion or point of view concerning a specific topic or issue.
-Unlike other methods, qualitative surveys have a wider reach wherein a large number of people can provide you quality data that is highly credible and valuable.
+To develop an informed hypothesis, many researchers use qualitative surveys for data collection or to collect a piece of detailed information about a product or an issue.
+If you want to create questionnaires for collecting textual or qualitative data, then ask more open-ended questions.
+To answer such questions, the respondent has to write his/her opinion or perspective concerning a specific topic or issue.
+Unlike other qualitative data collection methods, online surveys have a wider reach wherein many people can provide you quality data that is highly credible and valuable.

 - Paper surveys

-These are paper questionnaires often used to collect qualitative data from the participants.
-The questionnaire consists of short text questions which are often open-ended asking respondents to give detailed answers in their own words.
-More often the survey questionnaires are designed to collect standardized data hence used at the time of collecting responses from a larger population or large sample size.
+The paper questionnaires are frequently used for qualitative data collection from the participants.
+The survey consists of short text questions, which are often open-ended.
+These questions’ motive is to collect as much detailed information as possible in the respondents’ own words.
+More often, the survey questionnaires are designed to collect standardized data hence used to collect responses from a larger population or large sample size.